Dare 2 Dream Annual General Meeting Wednesday 12th August 2020 - Presidents Report

 Promotion of Dare 2 Dream

 The Dare 2 Dream Facebook page contains updates and news.
-This is a way of keeping our supporters informed of what’s happening and has been managed by Emma Ruggerio
+This is a way of keeping our supporters informed of what is happening and has been managed by Milly Ruggiero

 Prospect Council changed the venue in 2017 to Broadview Oval and the timing was moved to October.
-Overall the stall was financially successful with a steady sale of Slinky potatoes.
-We thank Vince Ruggerio and his helpers for taking the lead in this.
-A few assorted Indian items were taken to include on the stall.
-They proved to be very popular so in 2019 more will be included
+It was decided to try selling recycled clothing and Indian goods in 2019.
+We thank Vince Ruggiero and his helpers including Lisa Slaven for taking the lead in this.

 Future Plans and challenges

-Fundraising and sourcing donations from sponsors is becoming increasingly difficult when there is a plethora of organisations similar to ours competing for donations.
+Fundraising and sourcing donations from sponsors are becoming increasingly difficult when there is a plethora of organisations like ours competing for donations.
 Our biggest strength is that that 98 cents in every dollar goes to our beneficiaries and we need to continue to promote this.

 We have been relying on our friends and acquaintances to attend functions and for fundraising.
 There is a need to find other people to involve and to locate other possible venues to sell our goods.
 The cost of buying goods in India and transporting them back has increased significantly, so it is important to know what will profitably sell in Adelaide.

 After pursuing corporate donations, we are now aware that our organisation is too small and not well enough known to offer reciprocal benefits to corporate sponsors.
-Having completed two projects with measurable success, D2D will investigate government funding for projects.
-Now that we have an established positive ‘track record”
+Having completed two projects with measurable success, D2D has investigated government funding for projects but funding has dried up as money is diverted into Covid stimulus packages.

 All members of the D2D Committee are volunteers and busy people.
 Sharing the workload is important as is succession planning for younger members of the Committee to take on leadership roles in the future.

-Fundraising events by the Committee have been fewer in 2018/9 than the previous year.
-I believe it is important for Committee members to take the initiative in convening events.
+Fundraising events by the Committee have been fewer in 2019-2020 than the previous year.
+I believe it is important for Committee members to take the initiative in convening events and coming up with fundraising initiatives during Covid-19.

 D2D is working towards financial sustainability of our own organization.
-We must balance supporting current projects with the need to look ahead to bigger projects and also ensure a financial buffer to cover the “lean years’ when there may be a short fall in fundraising.
+We must balance supporting current projects with the need to look ahead to bigger projects and ensure a financial buffer to cover the “lean years’ when there may be a short fall in fundraising.
+Such as this year.

 By growing the supporter base of Dare 2 Dream we can spread the workload of the organization therefore it is important to have a vibrant and active management committee.

-Child Sponsorship costs have doubled over the past 10 years, but sponsors have not been asked to contribute more.
-We are mindful of not losing sponsors who cannot afford more than the $20 per month.
-Consequently, Danielle Nicholas has reworked sponsorship into 3 tiers.
-Gold- $40m which covers what the $20p/m covered 10 years ago, Silver $30p/m and bronze $20pm
+Child Sponsorship costs have doubled over the past 12 years, but sponsors have generally chosen to continue to contribute $20 per month.
+We are mindful of not losing sponsors who cannot afford more than the $20 per month., so must work to increase the number of sponsors.

 I believe the future of Dare 2 Dream is not assured.
-We have been a grass-roots organisation which means raising the funds for projects to which we have committed which we are struggling to do.
-Pilgrimages from St Dominic’s have assisted in fundraising in alternate years but the future of these relies on staff from the school and parents who are willing to be involved
+We are a grass-roots organisation which means raising the funds for projects to which we have committed.
+We are struggling to do this.
+Pilgrimages from St Dominic’s have assisted with fundraising in alternate years but the future of these relies on staff from the school and parents who are willing to be involved.
+It is very uncertain that we will be assisted by SDPC in the future therefore we need to find other sources of support.

 I sincerely thank all who have contributed to the work of Dare2Dream and I look forward optimistically to the next year and hope that we can continue to make a positive difference to the lives of others.